josvin92/dataviz-project-proposal-flight-delay-analysis/README.md

  * The concentration of delays by 'Departure_Delay'?
  * Which airport in Origin stands out in delays?
  * Which airport in Destination stands out in delays?

+ * What are the Top 15 Airports that have the most number of flights departing to?
+ * How many flights depart to the most popular destination?
+Ans = 897
+ * How many flights depart to the 15th most popular/least popular destination according to this graph?
+Ans = 46
+ * What is the least popular destination from this graph?
+Ans = CLE
+ * What is the most popular destination from this graph?
+Ans = ORD

 ## Sketches